 2. Injection pressure:

-The cooling time mainly depends on the thickness of the product, the thermal and crystalline properties of the plastic, and the mold temperature.
+The cooling time primarily depends on the product’s thickness, plastic’s thermal and crystalline properties, and the mold temperature.
 The cooling time generally lasts between 30 and 120 seconds.

 Parameter of Injection Molding